pankajkgarg/book-distiller-aistudio/app-dev-prompt-history.md

 * The app is awesome.
 But I need two changes * Option to use system/light/dark theme * Render markdown content nicely.
 Currently text seems crammed up and just looks ugly after rendering

+* After 4-5 failed retries, the app shows "generating" but nothing happens.
+Instead it should retry with exponential backoff and provide a button to manually fire off the request